iotaledger/powbox/README.md

 docker-compose build && docker-compose up
 ```

-For development, it is easiest to run rabbitmq separately:
+For development, it is easiest to run rabbitmq & mongodb separately:

 ```
-docker-compose run -d -p 5672:5672 rabbitmq
+docker-compose run -d -p 5672:5672 rabbitmq docker-compose run -d -p 27017:27017 mongodb
 ```

 Then use node directly to run the code, either with `npm run` (see `package.json` for details), or using one of the